Sensors, Electronics, and Connected Objects

 Objectives

-The Sensors, Electronics and Connected Objects (C.E.O.) program aims to train students with 5 years of higher education and an EEA profile, with specific skills in sensor physics, precision electronics, instrumentation, wireless communication, embedded systems, and data management, enabling them to understand the challenges and economic issues of tomorrow's connected objects in a wide range of applications (health, environment, transportation, space, defense, mass-market, precision agriculture, industry 4.0, autonomous vehicles, and smart cities ....)
-This training gives access to a direct insertion in the industrial world or in the academic/industrial research world through the PhD (Bac+8).
+The Sensors, Electronics, and Connected Objects (C.E.O.) program aims to train students with a master's degree and an EEA profile with specific skills in sensor physics, precision electronics, instrumentation, wireless communication, embedded systems, and data management, enabling them to understand the economic challenges and issues of tomorrow for connected objects in a wide range of application areas (health, environment, transportation, space, defense, and the general public). and data management, enabling them to understand the challenges and economic issues of tomorrow's connected objects in a wide range of application areas (health, environment, transportation, space, defense, consumer goods, precision agriculture, Industry 4.0, autonomous vehicles, smart cities, etc.).
+This program provides direct access to the industrial world or to academic/industrial research through a PhD (Bac+8).

 Read more